Getting Your Home Ready to Sell: A Checklist

 Listing your property on the multiple listing service is a start, but it is the base level.
 If you want to get top dollar exposure is the name of the game, your agent should do all of the following:

 - Book 4k Professional Photography

 - Drone Aerial Photos

 - Stage the home or plan virtual staging

 - Create Virtual Tours for buyers who will be shopping online

 - Collateral Material design (EDDM mailings, flyers, and buyers presentations)

 - Decide on custom websites and/ or landing page

-- Strategize for Social Media Marketing on Facebook & Instagram by targeting buyers looking at similar homes, defining most likely buyer audiences and traffic funnels.
+- Strategize for Social Media Marketing on Facebook & Instagram by targeting buyers looking at similar homes, defining the most likely buyer audiences, and traffic funnels.

 - Build Bing and Google Ads marketing channels targeting buyers who have recently qualified for a mortgage and are looking at homes in the surrounding 50 miles.